 3. Use the title professor, not Dr., to refer to a Calvin professor, no matter what degree level the professor has attained.
-It is not necessary to use the title instructor or the terms adjunct, assistant, associate or full to distinguish between professors except in publications—i.e., reports from the provost’s office or the college catalog—that require such distinctions.
+It is not necessary to use the title instructor or the terms adjunct, assistant, associate or full to distinguish between professors except in publications—i.e., reports from the provost’s office or the academic catalog—that require such distinctions.

 - INCORRECT: Some who attended the wedding saw Dr. Vanden Bosch at the reception, proofreading the menu.